-Overall, when it comes to lens design, Nikon’s beauty has quite a bit of modern optical technologies embedded into it.
+Overall, Nikon’s beauty has quite a bit of modern optical technologies embedded into it when it comes to lens design.
 Although it is without Nano Coating, it does sport a Silent Wave Motor.

 It has up to 4.5 stops of Vibration Reduction or image stabilization compensation, three extra-low dispersion lens elements, and an internal focus design.